 home - Electricity

-Venetian plaster in the interior will last for a long time, with time it will become more beautiful and stronger.
+Venetian plaster in the interior will serve for a long time, with time it will become more beautiful and stronger.
 You will love the variety of effects it can do.
 Find out about all possible options for its use in more detail later in the article.

 Material features

-Venetian plaster (also known as "polished") is a wall covering that imitates a variety of noble surfaces - from polished marble to natural stone effects - for a luxurious decorative design.
+Venetian plaster (also known as "polished") is a wall covering that mimics a variety of noble surfaces - from polished marble to natural stone effects - for a luxurious decorative design.
 Its application was a laborious process that required patience and skill, so the work was mostly limited to craftsmen.

 Plaster facts you didn't know

-Polished plaster is versatile, elegant decorative finishing walls used since the 1st century BC in traditional Italian architecture.
+Polished plaster is versatile, elegant decorative finishing walls used from the 1st century BC in traditional Italian architecture.
 Known for its durability and beautiful finishes, the method creates a stunning decorative effect that inspires, motivates and adds value to any building.

 Venetian is a special type of polished plaster mixed with marble dust, quartz or kaolin and applied with a trowel to the walls in a special way.
 It is dyed to give the surface a wide range of colors.
 Depending on the method of application, there are methods called: